The Dresden Files short fiction: "Bombshells"

 In the months after Harry Dresden's death, Molly Carpenter is on the run, living on the road and keeping under the White Council's radar, all the while being tutored by the Leanansidhe on the arts of survival and magical fighting.
 Encounters and skirmishes with the Fomor are increasingly frequent, until the Leanansidhe sends her in a mission to Svartalfheim in order to rescue Thomas Raith from execution.
-Molly discovers that a treaty of neutrality between the Fomors and the Svartalves is to be signed in a few hours and that the Fomor mean to explode a bomb during the ceremony causing numerous deaths, and sets out to prevent it.
+Molly discovers that a treaty of neutrality between the Fomor and the svartalves is to be signed in a few hours and that the Fomor mean to explode a bomb during the ceremony causing numerous deaths, and sets out to prevent it.
 Her life turns for the better after succeeding.
 Narrated by Molly Carpenter.

 Set between Ghost Story and Cold Days, Bombshells was published in Dangerous Women (December 3, 2013 ISBN 978-0765332066).
 It was later reprinted in Brief Cases.

 "Jury Duty"

-After receiving a summons to jury duty, Harry must save an innocent defendant from being the victim of a proxy war between Gentleman Johnny Marcone and Lara Raith.
+Harry receives a summons for jury duty and is assigned to serve on a murder trial.
+The case seems straightforward at first, but the arresting officer's testimony leads him to believe that supernatural factors are at work.
+With help from Will Borden, he learns that the defendant, a member of Gentleman Johnny Marcone's criminal organization, had acted to save a girl from being fed on by a member of House Malvora in the White Court.
+House Raith has ordered the girl to be abducted so that she cannot exonerate the defendant with her testimony, wanting to see him punished for killing one of their kind.
+Harry and Will free her, and Harry manages to deadlock the jury and cause a mistrial.
+The prosecutor drops the charges, and the judge realizes that Harry found the missing girl and would have been able to expose the White Court's activities by producing her to testify at a retrial.

 Jury Duty was published in Unbound.
 Set after Skin Game, it was later reprinted in Brief Cases.